DoggyPH/Ve-C_DCS-1/README.md

 This is basically just a copy and paste from the notes of the module.
+Also this is my first ever GitHub repository so expect issues with this too.

 - There are some redundancies that I don't feel like fixing right now.
 Tech debt, let's go !!!
 - If there are FPS issues, I tried.
 Try contacting me about them to get them fixed possibly.